mroam/learnOpenGL/README.md

 Done
 ----------
+* (√) Read in shader(s) from external files (as long as those files are in the (xcode) project directory Build/learn/Debug and it works with unicode 8, unix LF)

 * (√) Draw multiple triangles in our working(!) triangle.
 (From learnopengl.com, uses CMake to build Xcode project with glad and glfw.)

 * (√) Got keyboard working to change rotation direction and close window.
 Got rotation happening with control over degrees/second.